10-3-pursuit/project-startup-challenge-fullstack/README.md

 1. The app may, optionally, fetch and incorporate third party api data.

-#### Routing

-Use of React Router v6.2.1 is required. `npm install react-router-dom@6.2.1`

-You must have a minimum of 4 Routes.

 #### Differentiation goals

 This section of the project measures your ability to go above and beyond.
 To score points in this section, you should incorporate two features, technologies, or skills not explicitly required by the instructions.